Achieve 100% E-invoicing Compliance

 Implementation Timeline

-• Companies with an annual turnover exceeding RM 100 million must start generating e-invoices from 1st August 2024.
+• Companies with annual turnover exceeding RM100 million: Mandatory from 1 August 2024.

 Entities and Persons Exempt from Issuing e-Invoice